""

 Course Description

 This course concerns the diverse connections between culture and language, as seen from the perspective of cultural history, social sciences and linguistics.
 Ancient and modern world languages will be introduced and their origins, influence and effects investigated.
 Written and spoken language will be discussed: what sorts of things are written, why and how?
-Rules and alternate perspectives on the nature of langauge will be considered, raising the question of how we understand man with respect to thought and language.
+Rules and alternate perspectives on the nature of language will be considered, raising the question of how we understand man with respect to thought and language.

 Language of instruction: English